nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 individual package build commands is **/opt.**

-One compile-time option is applicable to all ION packages: the platform selection parameters --DVXWORKS and --DRTEMS affect the manner in which most task instantiation functions are compiled.
+One compile-time option is applicable to all ION packages: the platform selection parameters -DVXWORKS and -DRTEMS affect the manner in which most task instantiation functions are compiled.
 For VXWORKS and RTEMS, these functions are compiled as library functions that must be identified by name in the platform's symbol table, while for Unix-like